shunxiangg/FED_10270399D_AngShunXiang_Assg1_website/README.md

 - **User Login System** - Plan to implement user authentication for a personalized experience.
 - **More Items** - Expand the gallery to include more retro collectibles from the '80s and '90s.

+## Technologies Used

+This project uses technologies as given bellow:

+- **HTML5** - Structure of the website.
+- **CSS3** - For styling, animations, and retro visual effects.
+- **JavaScript** - To create interactivity and enhance the user experience.

+## Installation
+To run this project locally, follow these steps:

+1. Clone the repository:

+2. Navigate to the project directory:

+3. Open `index.html` in your preferred web browser (Go Live).

+## Testing

+## Credits

+- The text for the "Vintage Items" section was inspired by various retro catalogs from the '90s.

+- All images used in this project were sourced from the internet and online archives.

+### Acknowledgements
+- I drew design inspiration from a variety of retro-themed websites and tutorials, which helped me craft the overall aesthetic for this project.

 ---Enjoy your trip down memory lane with this retro inspired website!---